BradyDiamond/business_api/README.md

 ## Description

-* _This application will let you set up products and assign costs and reviews to them_
+* _This application is an API that allows users to fetch information about restaurants_

 ## Setup/Installation Requirements